shipwright-io/build/docs/development/authentication.md

 ## Overview

 There are two places where users might need to define authentication when building images.
 Authentication to a container registry is the most common one, but also users might have the need to define authentications for pulling source-code from Git.
-Overall, the authentication is done via the definition of [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) in which the require sensitive data will be stored.
+Overall, the authentication is done via the definition of [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) in which the required sensitive data will be stored.

 ## Build Secrets Annotation